KageKirin/value_ptr/readme.md

 ## This library's implementation

-Due to the above reasons, this `value_ptr` uses the template function `new_clone`, to help interoperability between libraries that are already using Boost.Pointer Container.
+Due to the above reasons, this `value_ptr` uses the template function `new_clone`, to help interoperability between libraries that are already using Boost.Pointer Container and potential users of `value_ptr`.
 A definition is given for non-class types that performs a simple copy.